CA-CST-SII/Software-Standards/Java_Standards.md

     break;
 }
 </pre>
 Every time a case falls through (does not include a break statement), add a comment where the break statement would normally be.
-This is shown in the preceding code example with the /* falls through */ comment.
+This is shown in the preceding code example with the /*  falls through * / comment.
 Every switch statement should include a default case.
 The break in the default case is redundant, but it prevents a fall-through error if later another case is added.

-===try-catch Statements===
+###try-catch Statements###
 A “try-catch” statement should have the following format:
 <pre>
 try {